Winson Optics

 High-strength bonding for Aluminosilicate and Soda-Lime glass.
 Optimized for HMI panels and mobile touch interfaces.

-[Image: AF on PC/PMMA with Hard Coating]
+AF Coating on PC/PMMA optical plastic with hard coating

 AF on Optic Plastic